OctopusDeploy/blog/blog/2021-09/google-cloud-support-in-octopus/index.md

 author: matthew.casperson@octopus.com
 visibility: public
 published: 2021-09-28-1400
-metaImage:
+metaImage: blogimage-introducinggooglecloudsupportinoctopus-2021.png
-bannerImage:
+bannerImage: blogimage-introducinggooglecloudsupportinoctopus-2021.png
-bannerImageAlt: 125 characters max, describes image to people unable to see it.
+bannerImageAlt: Octopus and Google Cloud logo on a laptop surrounded by logos of features that support GCP deployments
 isFeatured: false
 tags:
  - Product
 ---

 Octopus 2021.2 brings a number of features to support teams deploying to the Google Cloud Platform (GCP).
-With 2021.2, Octopus has first class support for the AWS, Azure, and Google cloud platforms.
+With 2021.2, Octopus has core support for the AWS, Azure, and Google cloud platforms.

 This post introduces the new features in Octopus supporting GCP deployments and provides some tips on how they can be used in your own deployment processes.